ejscribner/couchbase-tutorials/tutorial/markdown/java/spring-data/spring-data.md

   "callsign": "Couchbase",
   "iata": "CB",
   "icao": "CBA",
-  "country": "United States",
+  "country": "United States"
 }
 ```

 The `name` field is the name of the airline.
 The `callsign` field is the callsign of the airline.
 The `iata` field is the IATA code of the airline.
 The `icao` field is the ICAO code of the airline.
 The `country` field is the country of the airline.

 ## Let's Review the Code